Akuli/porcupine/user-doc/getting-started.md

 Here are some of the most important things:

-### "Report a problem or request a feature" in the Help menu
+### "Create an issue on GitHub" in the Help menu

 This button opens a browser window to create an issue on GitHub.
+Use it to report problems, request features, or to leave any other feedback to Porcupine developers.
-If you are new to Porcupine, you will probably have some problems getting started with it, and you will probably discover some bugs.
+As you use Porcupine, you will probably experience problems and discover bugs.
-Please tell me about them :)
+Please tell us about them so that we can fix them :)

+### "User Documentation" in the Help menu

+It opens this documentation.

 ### "Porcupine Settings" in the Settings menu